 The aim of the restoration works was to create conditions for a theatre and to emphasize the medieval origin of the building.
-That meant removing many of the traces and additions made since the 16th century.
-Field research proved, that many medieval elements were missing.
-A rather simple neo-classical main door had replaced the entrance portal.
-The pillar supporting the ceiling in diele was missing.
+That meant removing many of the traces and able at that time.
+Meanwhile field research revealed that more than half of the original portal stones had been used on the site as wall material.
+So the portal was restored using the original pieces and the Velise stones were left over.